 All provision is based on inclusive practice enabling physical and social access, and access to learning.
 As a school, we are happy to discuss individual access arrangements.
 To include children with disabilities the curriculum is modified and technology, such as laptops and iPads, are provided to meet their needs.
-The building has ramp access for the lower ground floor, a stair lift, as well as a toilet and shower for the use of those with a physical need, and surfaces raised or lowered for access.
+The building has ramp access for the lower ground floor and a toilet and shower for the use of those with a physical need, and surfaces raised or lowered for access.

-We use a wide range of learning resources such as progressive learning strategies and learning walls.
+We use a wide range of learning resources such as progressive learning strategies, which include progression in language structures, progression in questioning stems and learning walls to support the development of language and communication and interaction needs.
 Our school uses a range of communication methods to ensure information is accessible.
 Large print resources, internal signage, pictorial or symbolic representations would be made available dependent on the needs of the child.
-PECS (Picture Exchange Communication System) is used for some pupils.
+PECS (Picture Exchange Communication System) is used for pupils, who require this specialist support and visual timetables are used within all classes to support with transitions.